trackzero/owui-compose/README.md

    docker-compose up --build
    ```

-   The services will start in the foreground (recommended for the first run to catch any errors).
+   The services will start in the foreground (recommended for the first run to catch any errors, and yes I know there are better ways).

    After the first successful run, you can start them in detached mode (and skip `--build` unless you've changed the Dockerfile):